 This chocolate hazelnut torrone is great to serve or give during the holidays because the ingredients are almost universally loved.
 If you’re one of those people who can’t keep your spoon out of the Nutella jar, this is for you.

-You’ll customize the flavor of your torrone depending on the chocolate you choose.
+You can adjust the personality of your torrone depending on the chocolate you choose.
 You can do milk, semi sweet, or dark, along with the Nutella.
 I chose semi sweet.
 You can use basic grocery store baking chocolate, or splurge on gourmet brands, it is the holidays, after all.

 There is no special technique or special equipment for this recipe, so it’s a good one for cooks of all skill levels.
 There are really only a few basic things you absolutely need ~